ElementAstro/atom-docs/src/content/docs/en/connection/fifoclient.md

 ---
-title: FifoClient Class Documentation
+title: FifoClient
-description: Detailed documentation for the FifoClient class in the atom::connection namespace, including constructors, public methods, and usage examples for interacting with FIFO pipes in C++.
+description: Detailed for the FifoClient class in the atom::connection namespace, including constructors, public methods, and usage examples for interacting with FIFO pipes in C++.
 ---

-# FifoClient Class Documentation

-The `FifoClient` class is part of the `atom::connection` namespace and provides an interface for interacting with FIFO (First In, First Out) pipes.
-This class allows reading from and writing to a FIFO pipe with optional timeout functionality.

 ## Table of Contents